kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 `deps` tells RequireJS that the shimmed-in file needs jQuery to work properly. `exports`, a core [Node.js](http://nodejs.org/ "Learn more about Node.js") concept, properly exposes the shimmed-in file to the core RequireJS code so it can treat it as a dependency based on the AMD spec.

-Both the `tipueset` and `tipuesetContent` listed in `paths` are also not AMD-compliant; however, they're providing support for `tipue` to do its job and not executing code.
-So there's no need to shim them.
+Both the `tipueset` and `tipuesetContent` files listed in `paths` are also not AMD-compliant; however, they're just providing support for `tipue` to do its job instead of executing code.
+In this instance, there's no need to shim them.

 jQuery also doesn't need to be shimmed in.
 This is because we're using version 1.10.2 and [jQuery has been AMD-compliant since version 1.7](http://requirejs.org/docs/whyamd.html#amdtoday "View JS libraries and frameworks that are AMD-compliant").